 He previously sat on the Council of AURIL and is also a former chair of the Welsh Industrial Liaison Officers Group (WILOs).
 A fluent Welsh speaker he received an Exec MBA from Bangor University in 2012.

-Alistair McDermott is CEO of Imperial Consultants, the commercial gateway to the academic expertise of Imperial College London, where he is responsible for increasing the number of academics undertaking consultancy projects at Imperial College whilst maintaining the university consulting service as a self-sustaining business.
+Alistair McDermott is Director of Science led Services at Imperial College London where he is Executive Director of two subsidiary companies.
+Imperial Consultants, the commercial gateway to the academic expertise of Imperial College London, where he is responsible for increasing the number of academics undertaking consultancy projects at Imperial College whilst maintaining the university consulting service as a self-sustaining business.
+Imperial College Projects Limited, a company focused on developing and delivering long term commercial projects for Imperial College.
+He also oversees of the development and delivery of large research-based consortia projects.
 Alistair has worked for a number of universities and Research Councils supporting those institutions in expanding their research and commercial portfolios.
 He has been involved in the development of large national and international scientific research facilities and creating industry led research programmes.
 He has led regional businesses support initiatives, set up start-up centres and created joint ventures.
 Alistair has a degree and PhD in Material Science from the University of Sheffield and an MBA from the Open University.